cslarsen/brainfuck-jit/README.md

 Checking the VMs
 ----------------

 Type `make check` to quickly see if the VMs work.
+Note that the `byteplay` module uses some Python instructions only available on the Python 2.7 branch.
+So to run with python2.7, do

+    $ PYTHON=python2.7 make -e check

 Running examples
 ----------------